 - An episode of The Invisible Man has Claire accidentally injected with an experimental truth serum which causes constant babbling, paranoia, and loss of inhibitions.
 It's played for drama when she struggles to resist revealing secrets about the Quicksilver program and laughs when she starts trying to violate Darien.

 - I Dream of Jeannie plays with this.
 Tony gets sick of Jeannie doing him favors and commands her that the next time he asks for anything, she deny it.
 He ends up getting kidnapped by terrorists, but due to his previous command Jeannie can't directly rescue him.
 The terrorists try to give him truth serum to make him talk, so Jeannie casts a spell on him that forces him to speak in a different language when under the effect of the serum.

-- In an episode of Person of Interest, a government agent gives Root alternating injections of a stimulant in one arm and a sedative in the other.
+- In "Aletheia", a government agent gives Root alternating injections of a stimulant in one arm and a sedative in the other.
 This is a real technique developed by the CIA MKULTRA project.
 It failed spectacularly on Root, and apparently wasn't so hot for the CIA either (it was supposed to induce a cooperative trance, but as often as not the subject would just fall asleep).